Cumulocity-IoT/Cumulocity-Amber-Boon-Logic/frontend/README.md

 The Amber RCA widget help you to track real-time RCA values, when ever Anamoly is detected which would be AD>0.
 This widget is designed to display the chart for the specific measurement  type - AD.
 It groups the measurements based on the interval selected (hour/minute basis with real time enabled) and displays the line chart against timeline for each.

-And when ever AD>0 on click one can see the relavent RCA.
+And when ever AD>0 on click one can see the relevant RCA.

  ## Features